Listening Skills, Open-Mindedness, Curiosity and Self-Awareness

 - Increase personal awareness around their own strengths and weaknesses

 - Learn how to help foster greater innovation and performance overall through encouraging safe debate and critical feedback, encouraging new perspectives and championing radical ideas and team members

 - Understand the fundamentals of peer-coaching – with the aim of participants holding one another accountable to the Trust Commitment each makes

-This full-day session will be delivered by THNK School of Creative Leadership.
+This half-day session will be delivered by THNK School of Creative Leadership.